 Just like as stated above, the more contract manufacturers used, the greater the costs in certain areas.
 Nowhere is that truer than in shipping and logistics.
 When product is being shipped from multiple locations, rather than just one or two, many of the potential cost savings are quickly eaten away due to increased freight costs.
 Additionally, even the most well-managed programs can run into issues including shipping and production delays and in-transit damage.
 When items are delivered late, it can cause problems with the scheduling of processes done onsite, such as assembly, integration and finishing.
 One late delivery can have a massive negative effect on the finished product’s ultimate time to market, leading to a loss in customer trust and ultimately, revenue.

-One-Stop Contract Manufacturing
+One-Stop Contract Manufacturing and Metal Fabrication

 The above “hidden” costs are all reasons why looking for a one-stop fabrication partner like EVS Metal can be an important strategy for reducing the expenses related to outsourcing.
 Come back next week and we’ll take a look at more ways in which inefficient fabrication outsourcing practices can create additional costs for OEMs.